run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-env.md

 ![](img/22-env-runtime.png)

 It is possible to either use the exact UID and GID defined in the image.
 However, in many cases, it can be with root privileges so it is possible to override it.
-If SSO exists, the UID and GID to be used will be the ones of the logged researcher that creates the workspace, otherwise, the researcher creating the workspace will be guided to provide it upon workspace creation form.
+If [single sign on](../../../../admin/runai-setup/authentication/sso.md) is configured, the UID and GID to be used will be the ones of the logged researcher that creates the workspace, otherwise, the researcher creating the workspace will be guided to provide it upon workspace creation form.

 ![](img/23-overide-uid.png)